mmestre21/LinkedHospitalityMS-1/README.md

 _In the Footer of the page, the users can easily access their social media platforms by clicking on each of the icons; once they click, it will open a separate page, and LinkedHospitality will still be open._
 ![UXtesting5](https://user-images.githubusercontent.com/70534058/112856767-0ce26080-90a8-11eb-9d5e-6d95aa5799e9.PNG)

-* **_As a user Group one_**:I want to get in touch with the company to find out more about the membership and evaluate if is worth joining.
+* **_As a user Group one_**:I want to get in touch with the company to find out more about the membership and evaluate if it is worth joining.
 * **_As a User Group two_**: I want to get in touch with the company to find out more
 * **_As a User Group three_**:    I want to get in touch with the company to find out more.

-_In Get linked section, the user has the opportunity to submit their details on the form, so a member of LinkedHopsitality will get in touch with them to find out more about joining the membership depending on the type of member._
+_In the "Get linked" section, the user has the opportunity to submit their details on the form, so a member of LinkedHopsitality will get in touch with them to find out more about joining the membership depending on the type of member._
 ![UXtesting6](https://user-images.githubusercontent.com/70534058/112856776-0eac2400-90a8-11eb-81ae-bfde5778baa1.PNG)

 ### **Testing on different Devises and Browsers**

-I have tested the page on the following using Chrome Developer Tool and have tested in all the devices sixes available there, I also checked on the following:
+I have tested the page using Chrome Developer's Tool and have tested in all the devices sizes available there; I also checked on the following:
-* Iphone X
+* iPhone X
 * Xiaomi Note 9
 * Samsung SM
 * Samsung Galaxy Note 8